poetapp/documentation/rdd/separate-file-uploads.md

 In the future `author` will be a uri that resolves to a Identity Claim.

+Question: What do we do if a user provides an author as a string?
+Just overwrite it with the data uri?
+Or should we incoporate the provided author string into author data uri?

 ##### archiveUrl & hash

 Replace `content` with `archiveUrl` & `hash` by uploading the value of content to ipfs and using the resulting hash from ipfs. `archiveUrl` for now will just be the ipfs url of the file: `ipfs.io/ipfs/{HASH}`